joyhyunki/joyhyunki/README.md

 Open source video games.
 I can code with Python, Javascript, and GDScript.
 If you're developing an open source game and need someone to find bugs or add a cool new feature, don't hesitate to contact me.
 I don't need any wages at all; isn't that a huge plus, xaxa.

 - 🤔 I’m looking for help with ...
 My open source civbuilder game.
-Nobody's going to pay attention, but I'm planning to make the simulator until middle ages.
+Nobody's going to pay attention, but I'm planning to make the simulator until middle ages level technology in-game.
 If possible, I'd like to make multiplayer in that game to battle other players, just like clash of clans or something.

 - 💬 Ask me about ...
 Anything.
 Whatever you want.
 Just remember that a foolish question will be replied by a foolish answer.